gyselax/gyselalibxx/tests/geometryRTheta/advection_rtheta/README.md

 ### - The mapping and the domain used for the advection:
  - Circular mapping in the physical domain (CircularToCartesian and AdvectionPhysicalDomain);
  - Czarny mapping in the physical domain (CzarnyToCartesian and AdvectionPhysicalDomain);
- - Czarny mapping in the pseudo-Cartesian domain (CzarnyToCartesian and AdvectionPseudoCartesianDomain);
+ - Czarny mapping in the pseudo-Cartesian domain (CzarnyToCartesian);
- - Discrete mapping of the Czarny mapping in the pseudo-Cartesian domain (DiscreteToCartesian and AdvectionPseudoCartesianDomain).
+ - Discrete mapping of the Czarny mapping in the pseudo-Cartesian domain (DiscreteToCartesian).

 ### - The time integration method used to solve the characteristic equation:
  - Explicit Euler (Euler);